 But pick a ferry like for example to NDSM Island and you pass by some great architecture, magnificent buildings and go all the way across the harbor to a whole new Amsterdam.
 Great restaurant with a waterfront terrace and lots of student housing.

 From there take a ferry back to Westerdoksdijk and you might end up like me at La Tete.

 La Tete gives me a great tropical summer vibe.
 Music, lots of informal places to hang out and it is a food shack to the max.
 You get your food served in all kinds of tableware: from modern jars to grandma’s saucers.
 But it gives that tiny spot in the middle of the big city a ring to it that speaks of ‘slow’, ‘gentle’ and words like mindful and nature pop up as does the word ‘beach’.
-There is no beach, only the water of the river IJ and it’s stone banks.
-La Tete is built on “Het Stenen Hoofd” (the stone head) a sandy, empty spot on town not yet developed and mainly used to walk the dog, escape your apartment on a summer day and festivals.
+There is no beach, only the water of the river IJ and its stone banks.
+La Tete is built on “Het Stenen Hoofd” (the stone head) a sandy, empty spot on town not yet developed and mainly used to walk the dog, escape your apartment on a summer day, and festivals.
 And now there is this food shack.

-They accept bank cards and credit cards, no WiFi, that made my digital nomad heart a little sad since it would make a great place to work.
+They accept bank cards and credit cards, with no WiFi, which made my digital nomad heart a little sad since it would make a great place to work.
 But then again: Who wants to think of work when you have such great waterfront views and that great beach feeling.
 (The ultimate digital nomad trap, right?)
 (Note: This post is from 2015, not sure if La Tete is still open, the views are still worth the ferry trip through!)